Aidin1999/Dissertation/readme.md

 ### Prerequisites

 - AWS CLI configured with appropriate permissions.
-- Python 3.12 installed.
+- Python 3.12 or later installed.

 ### Steps to Package and Deploy the Lambda Function

 1. **Create a Directory for Lambda Function Code**

-    Create a directory to hold the Lambda function code and its dependencies.
+    Create a directory to hold the Lambda function code and its dependencies:

     ```bash
     mkdir lambda_function_package